Year 11 Mock Exam Schedule for February below

 Paper 3 – Geographical applications & skills

-The students complete 2 enquiries using the rich and diverse resources we have in the local area.
-The students then use these field studies as examples of geography in action in paper 3 of the final exam.
+The pupils complete 2 enquiries using the rich and diverse resources we have in the local area.
+The pupils then use these field studies as examples of geography in action in paper 3 of the final exam.

-At all stages of the curriculum we aim to give students the skills, knowledge, understanding and geographical curiosity to make a positive contribution and hopefully to pursue the subject even further.
+At all stages of the curriculum we aim to give pupils the skills, knowledge, understanding and geographical curiosity to make a positive contribution and hopefully to pursue the subject even further.

 AQA Specification